-Element Description Action edit Allows you to edit the rule name Click the edit link.
+Element Description Action

+edit Allows you to edit the rule name Click the edit link.

+Rule type Lists the types of rules: Select an appropriate rule type for the rule

+• Sequence you want to create.

+Composite (AND)

+Composite (OR)

-Element Description Action Rule type Lists the types of rules: Select an appropriate rule type for the rule Sequence you want to create.
-Composite (AND) Composite (OR) This list is displayed only if there is more than one subrule.
-Count This field is enabled only for Composite (OR) rules and if there are more than 2 subrules.
+This list is displayed only if there is more than one subrule.

+Element Description Action Count This field is enabled only for Composite (OR) rules and if there are more than 2 subrules.
 Specify a number or use the up/down arrow keys to select a number.
 It indicates the maximum number of subrules that should meet the specified criteria for the rule to fire.
 For example, if you have 5 subrules and you specify the Count as 3, the rule fires if one, two, or three subrules meet the specified criteria.
 NOTE: The value should always be less than the number of subrules in the rule.
-Group by Lists the attributes you can use to group the correlation events.
-Select one or more attributes.
-For example, to group events by username, select initusername.
-The Group by list is enabled if there are two or more subrules.
-Time frame Indicates the time within which the specified Specify the time in hours, minutes, or Hr: Min: Sec criteria in the subrules should be satisfied for the rule to fire. seconds.
+Group by , , Select one or more attributes.
+For example, to group events by username, select The Group by list is enabled if there are two or more subrules. initusername.
+Time frame Indicates the time within which the specified Specify the time in hours, minutes, or seconds.
+Hr: Min: Sec criteria in the subrules should be satisfied for the rule to fire.